sailskisurf23/MtProj/4_standups/notes_0427.md

 3. *Combine all scraped mongo dumps locally*

-4. *Spin up EC2, get 'hello world' running as response to JSON request.
+4. *Spin up EC2, get 'hello world' running as response to JSON request.*
-  - Then hardcode 10 routes as JSON response to*
+  - *Then hardcode 10 routes as JSON response to*
-  - Test with insomnia
+  - *Test with insomnia*

 5. *Parse features into route_features.csv*
   - *Do a lot of cleaning*

 6. *Create rus_master.csv*

-7. Do Analysis:
+7. *Do Analysis:*
-  - Plot histogram and identify cold starts.
+  - *Plot histogram and identify cold starts.
-  - Look at sparsity.
+  - Look at sparsity.*
+  - Determine threshold for 'cold-start', justify it in note to Dan/Joe
   - Make some Hypotheses about SVD Parameters.

-------- EOD Friday (or Sunday if necessary)-----------

 7. fit model to rus_clean.csv
   - try on EC2 with Surprise
     - if this doesn't work, will need to cluster compute using PYSPARK
   - grid search params (if initial fit takes >2-3mins, use subset of rus_clean.csv)

+--- EOD Monday---

 8. Build recommender
   - Read route features in as DF